Posts Tagged ‘auction’

 All 5 coins from 1885 are now accounted for and are owned in private collections, meaning the public rarely get the chance to see these coins exhibited.

-One of the finest specimens from the Eliasberg Collection appeared at Heritage Auctions this year and sold for $3.9 million!
+A few of the 1885 Trade Dollars have sold at private auction, reaching phenomenal prices.
+One of the finest specimens from the Eliasberg Collection appeared at Heritage Auctions in 2019 and sold for $3.9 million!

 President of Heritage Auctions, Greg Rohan said, “Owning the finest-known [1885 Trade Dollar] specimen is to own an enduring symbol of numismatic and American history.”